Kim Kardashian Blasts Sisters Kourtney And Khloe For Rudeness

-Kim Kardashian has been a little bit MIA on social media lately when compared to the way she was prior to the Paris burglary that left her more-than-shook up.
+Kim Kardashian has been a little bit MIA on social media lately when compared to the way she was before the Paris burglary that left her more-than-shook up.
 Although Kardashian has still been posting the odd Snapchat video and Instagram pic, she is clearly being much more cautious, especially after one apprehended burglar in the incident admitted that it was because of Kim’s Instagram feed that he and his team were able to pull off the heist as seamlessly as they did.

-Aomar Ait Khedache spoke to police after his arrest about the manner he and his team discovered where Kim would be and what their targets would be, as The Telegraph relays.
+Aomar Ait Khedache spoke to police after his arrest about the manner he and his team discovered where Kim would be and what their targets would be, as the Telegraph relays.

 “The jewels were shown on the internet, and (she said) that she didn’t wear fakes… the time she would arrive in France, you just had to look at the internet and you knew everything, absolutely everything.”